If you are up to date when it comes to health and beauty news, chances are you've heard of collagen supplements.

 As we found out earlier, older age means less collagen production.
 Since collagen is a significant component of our skin, less of it can mean wrinkled, dry, and sagging skin.

-I admit — the idea of taking collagen supplements and achieving youthful skin is so alluring.
+I admit — the idea of taking collagen supplements and achieving youthful skin is alluring.
 So the question is: is there an alternative to the animal-based collagen peptides lining the market shelves?

 Fortunately, the answer is yes!